PDOK/wmts-kvp-to-restful/README.md

 * Request duration in milliseconds
 * The requestURI (path + querystring), and if proxied the new requestURI

+## Shutdown delay

+Delay (in seconds) before initiating graceful shutdown (e.g. useful in k8s to allow ingress controller to update their endpoints list.
+The default is 0.
+Can be set with the parameter `-d=15`.

 ## Tech

 ### test